dib-lab/dib-training/index.rst

 <http://software-carpentry.org/>`__ and `Data Carpentry
 <http://datacarpentry.org>`__.

-* All workshops are on UC Davis campus unless otherwise specified.
+* All workshops and community events are on UC Davis campus unless otherwise specified.
 * Workshops are open to everyone whether or not they are part of the UC Davis community, subject to space constraints.
 * Workshops are free unless otherwise specified.

-If you want to be notified of new workshops you can sign up for the `dib-training mailing list
+If you want to be notified of new workshops or events happening in the data science community at UC Davis, you can sign up for the
+`dib-training mailing list
 <http://lists.idyll.org/listinfo/dib-training>`__; workshops are
 generally announced there first.